 Call Us 24/7!

-DUI and Immigration in North Carolina
+Immigration Lawyers in Durham, North Carolina

 There are many immigrants in the United States.
 Some of them are illegally staying in the country.
 It’s a fair assumption that a good portion of them are interested in a green card and even naturalization.
 Illegal immigration already has detention and deportation as an automatic consequence.
 Add a criminal offense to the picture and the illegal immigrant moves up the priority list of immigration officials from different federal law enforcement agencies such as the Department of Homeland Security and the Immigration and Customs Enforcement.
 A criminal record understandably doesn’t help the cause.
 Something like a DWI can have a devastating impact on an immigrant’s future and hopes in the US.
 A competent immigration attorney in North Carolina can help an immigrant in need of legal representation in a DUI or any other criminal case.

 DWI/DUI for Immigrants